Yes! We are welcoming back audiences for all forums at the City Club.

 Yes!
 Our catering department is awesome at doing everything from weddings to corporate lunch meetings and happy hour parties.
 Find out more about catering and rentals.

 The easiest way is by public transportation.
 We are on the corner of E. 9th and Euclid, which means the RTA's free E-Line trolley stops in front of our building and the HealthLine stops just on the other side of the intersection.

-If you're driving, parking is available immediately west of the City Club building in the Euclid Prospect Gateway Garage.
-The entrance is located at 705 Prospect Ave.
+If you're driving, parking is available immediately west of the City Club building in the Euclid Prospect Gateway Garage (Prospect Entrance).
+The entrance is located at 708 Prospect Ave.
 E, on the north side of Prospect Ave., just west of the East 8th Street alley.
 You can view a map of the garage here.
 The cost is $10.00 before 4 p.m. and $6.00 after 4 p.m.
 Special event pricing does apply.
 If you are at the City Club between 11 a.m. and 2:30 p.m., bring your ticket with you into the City Club and we will provide validation to reduce the cost to $3.00.

 Additional, non-discounted downtown parking can be found in the Atrium Garage (645 W. Prospect), Ameritrust Garage (900 W. Prospect), and Gateway Prospect Parking (944/1002 W. Prospect).
 More parking information can also be found here.